-f.
-Next Steps
+7. Next Steps

-All Elected Members will be invited to attend a presentation on the proposals by members of the design team, and to participate in a subsequent discussion.
+All Elected Members are invited to attend a presentation on the proposals by members of the design team, and to participate in a subsequent discussion.

 Following this pre-application meeting, the applicant intends to finalise their planning application for submission and address any comments received during this meeting.